 - I also carried the kefir onto the airplane with us, because I worried that the pressure in the hold would force the container to leak. ~That’s why I used a really tiny container, I didn’t want it getting taken at security.~

 Well, the kefir container did leak.
 I’m not sure whether it was from the pressure of fermentation or the plane trip, likely a bit of both.
 The kefir also turned all the milk into cheese and whey, which then separated nicely with the cheese remaining in the container and the whey draining into the ziploc bag.

-Though I was pretty disoriented and jet-lagged when we arrived, I did take a trip to a M&S for snacks and a jug of milk to feed my grains.
+Though I was pretty disoriented and jet-lagged the day we arrived, I did stop in to a M&S for snacks and a jug of milk to feed my grains.
 I also didn’t have a jar but a glass on the counter worked well enough with a ramekin for a lid.